 Foundational

-Level 1 Certification requires contractors to complete a self-assessment and identify the people and facilities that store, use, or transmit FCI data.
+Level 1 CMMC certification requires contractors to complete a self-assessment and identify the people and facilities that store, use, or transmit FCI data.
 In addition, they must identify the technology used to protect the FCI at rest and in transit.
 Companies must also check that their supply chain vendors’ access to their systems complies with DoD requirements.

 Advanced